gaehlerm/SoftwareEngineering/README.md

 Once you use JSON in a more serious project, you might want to consider using a schema to validate your files for accuracy.
 You may use different schemas for different versions of your interface.
 Before you manually write a schema, there are tools available to assist you.
 You only have to ensure that your JSON file contains all possible fields to obtain a complete schema.

 Thanks to schemas, JSON is also a meta language.
 It is possible to define a general pattern for how the JSON file should look.
 This defines a standard that enables easy file exchange between different projects.
+You can use schemas to define the version of a JSON based interface.

 The following code creates a JSON file: